Parametricos/BCF.js/README.md

 ## Developed
 BCF-js is developed and maintained by [Parametricos Ltd.](https://parametricos.com "Parametricos Ltd.") for [Studio 3DX](https://studio3dx.com "Studio 3DX.") and was open sourced on the 26th of May 2021 in the name of BIM and it's community!
-### Join Parametricos Community
-Ask us to invite you to our Slack Channels or join our newly created community on [Discord](https://discord.gg/qcTMXVa44S)

 ## License
 BCF-js is licensed under the [Mozilla Public License 2.0](https://github.com/Parametricos/bcf-js/blob/6110f8ec70f86dbe1b3644441e5ca8935843d233/LICENSE "Mozilla Public License 2.0").
 Please read the LICENSE file in this repository for more details.